 The truth is, a lot of places in Norway don’t get that cold.
 The coast has that whole Gulf Stream thing going on, so winter temperatures often don’t get much below zero.
 But if you’re going to be inland, in the mountains, or in the far north, you might need some extra winter gear.

 I wear snow pants a lot in the winter, even if I’m not skiing.
 In fact I was wearing them when I got stuck in that blizzard on the mountaintop, and I was very happy to have them on then!
-They don’t need to be anything fancy – some cheap Amazon snow pants will do the job just fine, though personally I adore my North Face snow pants and definitely think they’re worth the investment.
+They don’t need to be anything fancy – some cheap Amazon snow pants will do the job just fine, though personally I adore my Patagonia snow pants and definitely think they’re worth the investment.

 If you’re planning on using your electronics outside a lot (or really at all), consider bringing extra batteries and one of those power bank things for your phone, because batteries have an annoying way of losing all their power really quickly in the cold.

 What Not to Pack for Winter in Norway